 The 90s played host to some major one-hit wonders that got us moving like never before.
 However, following up on a major song is not a challenge to be taken lightly.
-This self-inflicted stamp can sometimes crush any artists attempt to become a mainstream artist as they haunted by the shadow of their past.
-We listed to some of the biggest 90’s One-Hit Wonders and checked up on what the artists are up to today and if they managed to find piece with their status as one-hit wonder.
+This self-inflicted stamp can sometimes crush any artists attempt to become a mainstream artist, as they are haunted by the shadow of their past.
+We listed to some of the biggest 90’s One-Hit Wonders and checked up on what the artists are up to today and if they managed to find peace with their status as a one-hit wonder.

 Aqua – Barbie Girl

 Released: 1997 | Album: Aquarium | Single Sales: 8 million* | Hot 100 Peak: 7| Nationality: Danish

 The ultimate one-hit-wonder.
 This Danish band remains forever plastic with its bubblegum pop hit.
 Surprisingly, thanks to their smash hit, Aqua, is the countries best ever selling band.
 They did go on to release further hits and albums that did chart, however, nothing could compare to Barbie girl, which is also one the decades most sold songs.

 Today: The band started touring again and released some music in 2018 entitled Rookie.
 They’re not getting stuck in the past.

 Released: 1997 | Album: Urban Hymens | Single Sales: 3 million* | Hot 100 Peak: 12 | Nationality: British